 The Directors are responsible for the other information.
-The other information comprises the Financial Highlights, Risk Report, Corporate Governance Report, Capital Reports, Other Statutory Disclosures, Statement of Directors' Responsibilities and Company Secretary's Certificate which we obtained prior to the date of this auditor's report.
-It also includes other reports to be included in the Annual Report which are expected to be made available after that date.
-The other information, does not include the consolidated and separate financial statements and our auditor's report thereon.
+The other information comprises the Operating and Financial Review, Financial Highlights, Corporate Governance Report, Risk Report, Other Statutory Disclosures, Statement of Directors' Responsibilities and Company Secretary's Certificate but does not include the consolidated and separate financial statements and our auditor's report thereon, which we obtained prior to the date of this auditor's report and the other reports, which is expected to be made available to us after that date.